marvinroger/nanocurrency-js/README.md

 ---

-A toolkit for the Nano cryptocurrency, allowing you to derive keys, generate seeds, hashes, signatures, proofs of work and blocks.
+A [battle-tested](__tests__) toolkit for the Nano cryptocurrency, allowing you to derive keys, generate seeds, hashes, signatures, proofs of work and state and legacy blocks.

 ![Code showcase](showcase.png)

-The documentation is available in the [DOCUMENTATION.md](DOCUMENTATION.md) file.
+The documentation is available locally in [docs/](docs/) or online at [https://marvinroger.github.io/nanocurrency-js](https://marvinroger.github.io/nanocurrency-js) file.

 ---